-Apart from this, here are some essentials we think you will need when you go to India also to avoid getting sick or get some emergency treatment if you are out of the cities.
+Once you decide when is the best time to visit India for you, the next step is to plan what to pack.
+Here are some essentials we think you will need when you go to India to avoid getting sick or have some emergency treatment handy if you are out of the bigger cities.

 Drugs and medications.
-While in India you will find pretty much everything, we suggest you arrive already with some sort of first-aid kit in case diarrhea or vomiting kicks out at night or when you don’t have a chemist within handy reach.
-I never travel without my activated charcoal, which can be used in many situations, including food poisoning, because it helps get rid of toxins.
-Click here for more information and prices for the activated charcoal.
+Even though in India you will find pretty much everything, we suggest you arrive already with some sort of first-aid kit in case diarrhea or vomiting kicks out at night or when you don’t have a chemist within handy reach.

-Universal plugs adapter.
+Universal plug adapter.
 Make sure you have a proper plug adapter so you charge your electronics such as mobile phone, tablet, laptop, camera, etc.

 Comfortable shoes.
-Either if you are staying in the city or hiking in the jungle, we definitely recommend some very comfortable shoes, be it runners, Birkenstock or whatever is your favorite style.
+Either if you are staying in the city or hiking in the jungle, we definitely recommend some very comfortable shoes, be it runners, Birkenstock, or whatever is your favorite style.
 Streets in India are not really great and also in some parts of Delhi, there is no sidewalk.
-Plus, the traffic is really mental and you definitely want some comfortable shoes.
+Plus, the traffic is mental and you definitely want to wear some comfortable shoes.